ArmZaDev/Unity3D-Animation/README.md

 # Learn Unity3D

-I learn to build animaton, Custom main camera
+I learn to to use Animation Transitions, Custom main camera,

+use animation transitions to make a character transition from an idle animation to a running animation when it starts moving.

 Learn to use animator controller, create animation, create TPP player